Be Healthy From the Very First Mouthful

 Unfortunately, obesity is not just a physical problem restricting movement but it leads to the body breaking down with conditions such as liver disease, heart disease and diabetes.
 Add to this low self esteem and social awkwardness leading to relationship challenges and behaviour disorders and the future looks pretty bleak.

-One in four children suffers obesity in Australia today.
+Today, 1:4 children suffers obesity in Australia.
 As quoted by Jamie Oliver at TED awards “these children are looking at a future with a life expectancy 10 years less than their parents”.
 Statistically, diet related disease is fast approaching as the number one killer and is a generational and global problem.

-Obesity is a preventable disease largely due to the following four areas:
+Obesity is a preventable disease largely due to the following areas:

-Four: Tired parents who are working and stressed keeping up with the demands of life and financial pressure, take the easy option for pre prepared foods.
+- Tired parents who are working and stressed keeping up with the demands of life and financial pressure, take the easy option for pre-prepared foods.
 Children are often tired and cranky after being in care and getting home late.
-Giving them what they demand isn’t always the healthiest option but it prevents arguments.
+Giving them what they demand isn’t always the healthiest option but it prevents arguments when parents are tired.

-One: Limit or better still avoid highly processed and packaged foods containing preservatives.
+- Limit or better still avoid highly processed and packaged foods containing preservatives

-Two: Decrease their likelihood of developing obesity and related diseases by limiting or avoiding simple carbohydrates and refined sugars which are stored as fat if not used.
+- Decrease their likelihood of developing obesity and related diseases by limiting or avoiding simple carbohydrates i.e. white foods and refined sugars which are stored as fat if not used

-Three: Encourage plenty of supervised playtime in the fresh air.
-Create bigger backyards.
+- Encourage plenty of supervised playtime in the fresh air.
+Create bigger backyards

-Four: Take control.
-Shopping shelves are stacked with nutritionally lacking foods but it is you who chooses what stays out and what goes in your trolley.
+- Take control.
+Shopping shelves are stacked with nutritionally lacking foods but you choose what goes in your trolley.